The Observatory’s thematic studies

 A complementary approach to gain insights on the implementation of WOAH standards

-Alongside the Annual Report, the thematic studies provide a detailed understanding of the level of implementation of one or more standards.
+Alongside the Monitoring Report, the thematic studies provide a detailed understanding of the level of implementation of one or more standards.
 Their objective is to explore the challenges Members may face when implementing them.
 This allows the Organisation to identify specific needs and propose targeted recommendations to empower Members to meet them.

 Discover in-depth studies on key topics